-Any student with a master's degree who meets the admission requirements of the Graduate School, has an acceptable background in Political Science, and has a good graduate record may be permitted to pursue the Certificate.
-Of the 30 semester hours required, not less than 21 semester hours must be in Political Science, divided approximately equally between any two of six fields: American Government and Politics, International Relations, Comparative Politics, Political Theory, Emthesis is required.
+Any student with a master's degree who meets the admission requirements of the Graduate School, has an acceptable background in political science, and has a good graduate record may be permitted to pursue the certificate.
+Of the 30 semester hours required, not less than 21 semester hours must be in political science, divided approximately equally between any two of seven fields: American Government and Politics, Public Law, Public Administration, Empirical Theory and Behavior, Political Theory, Comparative Politics, and International Relations.
+A thesis is required.